Submission in Response to the Public Consultation on the 2024 Policy Address

 d) Setting an Example for Data Transparency

 • In its Clean Air Plan 2035, the Government stated that it would apply micro-sensors to monitor indoor air quality [20].
-We believe the Environment and EEB should continue to collect and release IAQ data on an ongoing basis for the public to understand the level of risk across the city.
+We believe the Environment and Ecology Bureau should continue to collect and release IAQ data on an ongoing basis for the public to understand the level of risk across the city.

 • Also, we recommend all Government buildings implement continuous monitoring and reporting of IAQ data to demonstrate good practices.